 Sea snails from Mexico used to dyed cotton patch.

 But by 1760, Charles III appointed to Nicoya, a Corregidor (mayor) Santiago Alfeiran, who ignored sustainability issues and ordered production tripled resulting in the complete extinction of the snails and a revolt that left the region in a state of chaos characterized by one scholar as a system of apartheid, with little or no social interchange between the native people, migrants from the Atlantic coast and the Spanish expats.
 In one account, no more than 300 people remained in Nicoya at the time.

 The purple dye was prized in global trade since ancient times.
 In the 4 century BC, historian Theopompus reported that purple for dyes fetched its weight in silver (3).
 Aristotle described shellfish that produced Tyrian purple (4).

 Mexican painting representing an Azteca warrior and his princess, dressed with cotton clothes and wearing jewelry made with pearls, corals and gold.

-The moral of this story is that the delicate, labor-intensive processes of dye-making, cotton cultivation and weaving, required refined skill and painstaking diligence, work that the Spaniards left to the natives, inherited from generation to generation by the people of pre-conquest Nicoya until European civilization managed to demolish both the people and culture of Guanacaste.
+The moral of this story is that the delicate, labor-intensive processes of dye-making, cotton cultivation and weaving, whether in Mixteca or Nosara, required refined skill and painstaking diligence, work that the Spaniards left to the natives, inherited from generation to generation by the people of pre-conquest Nicoya until European civilization managed to demolish both the people and culture of Guanacaste.

 1) MacLeod, M. J. “The Search for New Industries and Trade” in Spanish Central America: A Socioeconomic History, 1520–1720, Austin: University of Texas Press, 2008.